AUTOMATIC1111/stable-diffusion-webui/README.md

 ### Installation Notes

 - Server can run without virtual environment,
-  but it is recommended to use it to avoid library version conflicts with other applications.
+  but it is recommended to use it to avoid library version conflicts with other applications
 - **nVidia/CUDA** and **AMD/ROCm** are auto-detected is present and available,
    but for any other use case specify required parameter explicitly or wrong packages may be installed
-  as installer will assume CPU-only environment.
+  as installer will assume CPU-only environment
-- Full startup sequence is logged in `sdnext.log`, so if you encounter any issues, please check it first.
+- Full startup sequence is logged in `sdnext.log`, so if you encounter any issues, please check it first

 Below is partial list of all available parameters, run `webui --help` for the full list: